 The lifting capacity of the material handling system is conditional and depends on the angle of the jib pole, the extension of the inner boom, and the angle of the outer boom.
-Also, the lower boom must be partially raised to allow material handling.
 To determine the lifting capacity of the jib at a particular position, refer to the procedure and example below.
 The capacities shown here are for example only.
 Refer to the decals on the unit for the actual lifting capacities.